davepersing/elevator-platform/README.md

 The system is comprised of two major pieces.

 1. ElevatorService is comprised of two parts:
-  a.
-Elevator - A state machine with accompanying functionality to operate itself.
+  1. Elevator - A state machine with accompanying functionality to operate itself.
-  b.
-HttpApi - Exposes a POST endpoint to schedule elevator calls.
+  2. HttpApi - Exposes a POST endpoint to schedule elevator calls.
 2. Etcd provides the backing data store and provides fault-tolerant, consistent data to drive the elevator system.